Cypooos/TwitchTV/README.md

  - Playing special videos on top / making transition *still in construction and will  probably not be ready for a big time.*

 **What streaming encoder is supported (you'll need to download them):**
+ - Mplayer
  - VLC
  - FFMPEG

 **What streaming services is supported:**
-For now, the only true way to stream this is to record using OBS the VLC windows.
+For now, the only true way to stream this is to record using OBS the window.
 This is temporary, as I'm working also on a way to stream from OBS to youtube / twitch.
-The FFMPEG way exist already, but it is very buggy (buffer overflow).
+The FFMPEG way exist already, but it is very buggy (buffer overflow error -accumulation of data-).

 ### How to add a program ?

 Go to the `/program` folder.
 In it you'll see 2 exemple of how to configure programs.
 For every program you want to add, you should create a folder in this `/program` folder.

 Every programs consist of a list of videos files that can be both in the folder or as a link to it.
 To add a video just drop it in the folder.
-To add a link one just drop a .txt file countaining a complete url (like "https://storage.googleapis.com/disruptplus_archives/Nature/Nature_air.mp4").
+To add a link one just drop a .txt file countaining a complete url (like "https://www.youtube.com/watch?v=BGRY14znFxY" or a google storage link).

 If you don't want to store the program inside the folder you can add a file referenc to it.
 Just like the url one but you just have to sepcify "file://PATH/TO/THE/FILE".
 It only accept absolute paths.